smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Security/Database Security Alerting.md

 - Added information about the new configuration management system
 - Updated code examples to show the use of EnhancedAuditDb client instead of direct database connection
 - Added details about centralized configuration and improved Redis integration
+- Added documentation for Redis caching in authorization and role management
 - Updated section sources to reflect the new files analyzed

 ## Table of Contents